-Asthma is a long-term lung disease with no cure, but a range of treatments exists.
-If very severe symptoms do not respond to other medications, a doctor may administer magnesium sulfate.
+If severe symptoms of asthma do not respond to other medications, a doctor may administer magnesium sulfate to relax bronchial muscles and expand airways.

 Asthma causes inflammation in the airways, or bronchial tubes, which move air in and out of the lungs.
 The inflammation triggers the body to produce excess mucus.
 The presence of mucus can restrict the flow of air and affect a person’s breathing.